ozekik/awesome-ontology/README.md

 * [jbenner-radham/awesome-semantic-web](https://github.com/jbenner-radham/awesome-semantic-web) - A curated list of various semantic web and linked data resources.
 * [totogo/awesome-knowledge-graph](https://github.com/totogo/awesome-knowledge-graph) - A curated list of Knowledge Graph related learning materials, databases, tools and other resources.
 * [Materials-Data-Science-and-Informatics/awesome-fair-data](https://github.com/Materials-Data-Science-and-Informatics/awesome-fair-data) - A curated list of awesome stuff around the FAIR principles for (scientific) data, i.e that data is findable, accessable, interoperable and re-usable.
+* [pysemtec/semantic-python-overview](https://github.com/pysemtec/semantic-python-overview) - A (subjective) overview of projects which are related both to python and semantic technologies (RDF, OWL, Reasoning, ...).

 Archived or inactive: